IRunFasterThanMyCode/IRunFasterThanMyCode.github.io/RTutorial.md

     ##  [1] 1 1 1 1 1 2 2 2 2 2 3 3 3 3 3

 One of the most powerful features of R is the fact that arithmetic can be conducted on entire vectors rather than having to loop through all values in the vector.
 Vectorisation of calculations in this way can give huge improvements in performance.
-For instance, if you sum two vectors (of equal size), the result will be a vector where the *i*<sup>*t*</sup>*h* entry is the sum of the *i*<sup>*t*</sup>*h* entries from the input vectors:
+For instance, if you sum two vectors (of equal size), the result will be a vector where the `i^th^` entry is the sum of the `i^th^` entries from the input vectors:

 ``` r
 x <- c(2,3,2,4,5)